outreachy/website/CODE-OF-CONDUCT.md

 * Public communication between Outreachy community members at gatherings related to Outreachy and at free software events
 * Public Outreachy intern blog posts and comments by Outreachy community members on those blog posts
 * Private communication between Outreachy community members related to an Outreachy application or internship
+* Private communication between Outreachy community members and Software Freedom Conservancy staff that is related to an Outreachy internship, either through the accounting request ticket system or private email

 This Code of Conduct also applies to official Outreachy communication, such as: